Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced.rst

     To somewhat overcome these limitations, there is a special key ``dict_kwargs`` that can be used to provide arguments that will not be validated during parsing, but will be used for class instantiation.

-    For example, then using the ``lightning.pytorch.profilers.PyTorchProfiler`` profiler, the ``profile_memory`` argument has a type that is determined dynamically.
+    For example, then using the ``lightning_pytorch.profilers.PyTorchProfiler`` profiler, the ``profile_memory`` argument has a type that is determined dynamically.
 As a result, it's not possible to know the expected type during parsing.
 To account for this, your config file should be set up like this: